 Demand Response for Your Business

-High summer temperatures increase the demand for energy.
-To reduce strain on the electric grid, SDG&E offers a range of Demand Response programs that provide financial incentives to businesses that can conserve or shift energy use during times of high demand.
-By participating in a Demand Response program, you'll be supporting the grid and saving money too.
+Demand Response programs provide financial incentives to businesses that can conserve or shift energy use during times of high demand.

 Demand Response Programs

-When your business participates in a Demand Response Program, you are helping to avoid power outages and maintaining a reliable power grid for all Californians.
-You’ll also benefit the environment by helping to defer or reduce the need to construct new power plants and transmission infrastructure.
-And the best part of it is that your business can be rewarded.
+When your business participates in a Demand Response program, you reduce stress on the energy grid — which can avoid power outages and maintain a reliable grid.
+You also benefit the environment by helping to defer or reduce the need to construct new power plants and transmission infrastructure.
+And the best part is that your business can receive financial incentives too.

 Demand Response Programs from SDG&E